liferay/liferay-docs/discover/portal/articles/02-web-experience-management/04-staging-content-for-publication/00-staging-content-for-publication-intro.markdown

 Today's enterprises are generating an enormous amount of content for their users.
 Many of articles and images are created daily in order to provide information to users.
-Liferay Portal provides advanced publishing tools to make the content easily and reliably available for users.
+Liferay provides advanced publishing tools to make the content easily and reliably available for users.

 Staging is an important feature of Liferay WCM.
 The concept of staging is a simple one: you can modify your site behind the scenes and then publish all your